cabinetoffice/national-leadership-centre-website/pages/home.md

     link_url: /our-programme
   tile_two:
     title: The Network of Peers
-    description: We are enabling leaders across every sector and region, to collaborate nationally and internationally
+    description: We bring together leaders across every sector and region to collaborate and improve public services.
     link_text: Read more about the Network
     link_url: /the-network/
   tile_three:
     title: Research and Evaluation
-    description: The National Leadership Centre is becoming a global hub of leadership data, high quality research and lessons learned.
+    description: The NLC is becoming a global hub of leadership data, high quality research and lessons learned.
     link_text: Read more about NLC Research
     link_url: /research/